dennisz01/ISDM/ISDM Report.md

 ![Empathy Map (relationship manager)](./EmpathyMap_RelationshipManager.png)
 ### Travel Company
 ![Empathy Map (Travel Company)](./Empathy-Map-TravelCompany.png)

 ## POV Statements
+> Point of View (POV) statements aim to record the various perspective's of the identified stakeholders.
+They are sythentised based on the information discovered in the 'Empathise' stage of the design thinking process.

 Travel Company:
  * Travel company who needs this new system to be reliable as downtime is costly in terms of money and customers.